mxsdev/LocalSandbox/README.md

 ```

 > [!TIP]
 > The subscription id (account id) used by the CLI can be set with the `AZURE_SUBSCRIPTION_ID` environment variable.
-Subscriptions are always created lazily.
+Subscriptions are always created on-the-fly.

 ### With the Azure SDK